Negotiating a collective agreement

 The other contracting unions must communicate their decision to sign or not within 8 days following the invitation to sign.

-After the communication of their decision and if all the unions in the negotiation committee have still not reached an agreement, one or more of the signatory unions have 8 days to refer the case to the Minister of Labour and Employment.
+After the communication of their decision and if all the unions in the negotiation committee have still not reached an agreement, one or more of the signatory unions have 8 days to refer the case to the Minister of Labour.

 If the Minister finds that they have collected at least 50% of the votes during the last election for staff delegation in the concerned companies, he will allow them to sign the collective agreement.